hunter-koppen/tabSwitch/README.md

 ## TabSwitch
-Open a specific tab on load of the widget based on a datasource.
+Open a specific tab on load of the widget based on a simple expression.

 ## Features
 - Open specific tab